5T33Z0/Clover-Crate/ACPI/README.md

 In my test however, this didn't fix CPU Power Management for Ivy Bridge.
 THe CPU was stuck in base clock and no Turbo states were available.
 So therefore, generating an SSDT-PM with ssdtPRGen is recommended.

-### Drop OEM
+### DropOEM

-Since we are going to dynamically load our own SSDT tables, we need to avoid unnecessary code overlaps to avoid conflicts.
-This option allows you to discard all native tables in favor of new ones.
+The `DropOEM` option excludes certain OEM tables from being loaded into memory during boot which can help to address compatibility issues or conflicts with macOS that may arise with certain hardware configurations.
+Since we are going to dynamically load our own SSDTs, we can use this option to avoid unnecessary code overlaps to avoid aforemnetioned conflicts.

 If you want to avoid patching SSDT tables altogether, there is another option: put the native tables with minor edits in the `EFI/OEM/xxx/ACPI/patched/` Folder, and discard the unpatched tables.
 However, it is recommended to use the selective Drop method mentioned above.